When you think about ecosystem project ideas, do you immediately think about dioramas in a shoebox, like this one I found on Pinterest?

 Are you looking for a way to get in a little PBL?
 Why not have students design their own ecosystem zoo?
 (This is a shameless plug!)
 This project integrates area, perimeter, geometry, and STEM learning in your science classroom.
 Students work through a series of steps, including research, to design and build a model of their own ecosystem zoo!
 It’s differentiated and can easily be adapted!

-I actually have this triboard materials (minus the file folder) for you to download FREE!
-Just click here to download it!
+I actually have these tri board materials (minus the file folder) for you to download FREE!
+Just click here to head to my resource vault where you can download it.

 This is just a small sampling of some ecosystem project ideas.
 If you’re looking to save time, you can find many of these items inexpensively prepared for you in my store here, though you can also create them easily yourself.